pramsey/crunchyblog/eventserv1/index.md

 INSERT INTO people (name, age, height) VALUES ('Colin', 65, 1.5);
 ```

 Check the web page, you should see the results there!
+For extra fun, open several web tabs on the demonstration page, and point them all at the same channel.
+Note how they all receive updates **simultaneously**.

 ## Database as Central Model